katoragashua/Donate-Funds-Dapps/README.md

 # Donate Funds Dapps

 ## Overview
 This project extends the first task for the Avalanche intermediate course.
-However, it is an integration of the smart contract with a frontend interface, thereby allowing users interact with the blockchain.
+However, it is an integration of the smart contract with a frontend interface, thereby allowing users interact with the blockchain from a UI.

 ## Getting Started
 Follow the following steps to get started: